 A few dimensions on the proscenium.
 Photo: Bill Counter - 2022

 Looking into the upstage bustle.
 The second level is used as an office for the TD/house carpenter.
-Photo: Bill Counter - 2022
+That lit doorway at the back is an exit to the alley behind the building.
+Photo: Bill Counter - 2024

 The bustle from the house.
 Thanks to Doug Palmer for sharing this view as part of a 22 photo set on the LAHTF Facebook page.
 The event was a 2018 open house for season subscribers.
 Also see his 2022 Pantages set